 Economics is an exciting, dynamic subject that allows students to develop an understanding of the complexities and interdependence of economic activities in a rapidly changing world.
-This course uses economic theories to examine the ways in which these choices are made at the local level, the national level and the global level.
+This course uses economic theories to examine the ways in which these choices are made at the local, national. and global levels.
 While economics has its foundations in theory, the course also emphasizes the application of economic theory to real-world issues.
 Students develop the analytical tools necessary to acquire a deeper understanding of major global challenges dealing with issues of equity, sustainability, the concentration of economic power and increasing interdependence.
 Assessments include written IB style tests, research projects, newscasts, simulations, and commentaries on news articles.

 The mods must be taken in order but can span multiple years.
 Students who enroll in this course must sit for the IB exam.